 2. Determine the absolute change that has occurred in the items of the income statement.
 It can be achieved by finding the difference between previous year values with the current year values.

 3. Calculate the percentage change in the items present in the current statement with respect to previous year statements.

 Comparative Balance Sheet

-Comparative balance sheet analyses the assets and liabilities of a business for the current year and also compares the increase or decrease in them in relative as well as absolute parameters.
+Comparative balance sheet analyses the assets and liabilities of business for the current year and also compares the increase or decrease in them in relative as well as absolute parameters.

-A comparative balance sheet not only provides the state of assets and liabilities in different time periods but it also provides the changes that have taken place in individual assets and liabilities over different accounting periods.
+A comparative balance sheet not only provides the state of assets and liabilities in different time periods, but it also provides the changes that have taken place in individual assets and liabilities over different accounting periods.

 The following points should be studied when analysing a comparative balance sheet